AztecProtocol/aztec-connect/markdown/getting_started.md

 ### Barrentenberg.js

 TypeScript wrapper around `barretenberg.wasm`.
 There is a symlink to the built WASM file at `./src/wasm/barretenberg.wasm`.
-The build directories `dest` and `dest-es` by default will end up with copies of the actual artifact.
-Running `yarn symlink-wasm` replaces them with symlinks.
+The build directory `dest` will end up with copies of the actual artifact.
+Running `yarn symlink-wasm` replaces it with a symlink.
 The bootstrap script does this as default.

 During development you'll want to run `yarn build:dev` to watch and rebuild both builds as files change.